 When it comes to fun, no place does it quite as spectacularly as Las Vegas.
 With tons of casinos and world-class entertainment, Vegas is the place to be if you want to enjoy yourself.
-For those that like to enjoy nature as well and take a break from the bright lights, there are also many options: chief among them is golf!
+However, for those that like to enjoy nature and take a break from the bright lights, there are also many options: chief among them is golf!

 Though not mainly known for its golfing scene, Las Vegas hosts some of the best courses in the United States.
 This post will cover ten of the best Las Vegas golf courses curated by a top player.
 So let’s take a look!

 What’s So Special About Las Vegas Golf Courses